Customer Acquisition Cost is the cost associated in convincing a customer to buy a product/service.

 When I sit down with a manager or business owner and I start discussing their business goals, the subject usually moves over to acquiring new customers.

-We focus our efforts in not only getting our clients new customers but we also focus on getting them better clientele.
+We focus our efforts in not only on getting our clients new customers but we also focus on getting them better clientele.

 An exercise I have them do is making sure they have their customer acquisition cost calculated in the right way.